alessandrasomma28/madsf/README.md

 This is a work-in-progress project, feel free to report any inconsistency or bug.

+## Why 3 branches?

+This repo has 3 branches because they refer to 3 different implementation:

+1. `main`.
+Implementation of standard taxi service with just SUMO logic.
+2. `multi-agent`.
+Implementation of multi-agent based ride-hailing service.
+3. `multi-agent-social-groups`.
+Implementation of multi-agent based ride-hailing service with social groups and consequent handling of accept/reject requests.

+So, `multi-agent-social-groups` branch is actually the most recent one, used to complete all the functionalities of the digital mirror.
+We can consider the other 2 branches `main` and `multi-agent` as completed, and they will serve for comparison purposes.

 ## Description

 This repo is composed of 5 folders, a *main.py* and a requirements file.

 - `classes/`: contains simulation and multi-agent logic.
 - `constants/`: contains paths for better readability.
-- `data/`: contains all input data for the simulator.
-Be sure to have your local copy since git does not allow push of files > 100MB.
+- `data/`: contains all input data for the simulator. **Be sure to have your local copy since git does not allow push of files > 100MB**.
 - `libraries/`: contains all the utility functions to generate the input for the simulation.
 - `sumoenv/`: contains output folder, the SF net files, and the sumocfg file, which is automatically generated in *main.py*.